Youth and Early College Programs share common goals:

 - Lincoln-West High School

-Academic support services such as tutoring and ACT/SAT prep are provided to participants throughout the academic year.
-In addition, year-round academic planning and advising, hands-on project-based learning, exposure to STEM professionals, monthly educational workshops, technology training, financial literacy, assistance with scholarship searches, and participation in a six-week summer STEM academy are provided.
-Upon completion of specific criteria, participants receive a monthly stipend.
-Call 216-987-4927 or visit http://www.tri-c.edu/trio-programs/upward-bound-math-and-science/index.html for more information.
+Participants receive academic support services, such as tutoring and ACT/SAT prep, throughout the academic year.
+Year-round academic planning and advising, hands-on project-based learning, exposure to STEM professionals, monthly educational workshops, technology training, financial literacy and scholarship assistance is provided, along with a six-week TRiO Summer STEM Academy.
+Participants may receive a monthly stipend upon completion of specific criteria, Visit tri-c.edu/ubms or call 216-987-4927 to learn more.